 Given the numbers, it is no surprise many online businesses charge ahead without thinking about the promises they have made in their terms and privacy policies.
 This approach leads to problems where the actions associated with the alliance violate the promises made to site visitors.

-Email Lists and Privacy Policies
+Email Lists and Privacy Conflicts

 Let’s assume we have a classic situation where one party has built up a healthy email list of 100,000 followers.
 A second party approaches them regarding promoting a product through their email list.
 This venture can be problematic because most sites promise not to “share, sell or rent” their email lists to third parties in privacy policies.
 One has to be very careful when considering whether such an alliance constitutes sharing the email list.

-End of Alliance
+End of The Venture

 Richard A. Chapo, Esq.